Students in Common Law

 Plan your course selection and create sample timetables

 - The course timetable search tool allows you to find out when and where courses are offered.
 It displays all available sections for a given course.

-- Perform searches in the course timetable tool and use the timetable template (printable PDF or Excel spreadsheet).
+- Perform searches in the course timetable tool (note that the course timetable for each term is available at least one week prior to enrolment).
+In addition, we encourage you to use the timetable template (printable PDF or Excel spreadsheet).
 Create more than one draft timetable, since you have to prepare for the Fall, January and Winter terms.

 - Find out more about courses, course component types and internships by consulting the Common Law Section’s Courses page